 This occurs when someone who legally had the right to be in the apartment, no longer does but continues to remain in the apartment.
-The tenant is still responsible for the payment of rent (called use and occupancy) while they remains in the apartment and has the right under M.G.L. c.
+The tenant is still responsible for the payment of rent (called use and occupancy) while they remains in the apartment and has the right under c.
+Financial Rights of Tenants

+M.G.L. c.
 111, § 127C and other laws to maintain an action against the landlord for any violations of the state and local health codes.